-I am currently a research professor at UVA working in historical visualization and adaptive learning tools.
-As a former company founder, I’m returning to my entrepreneurial roots developing products next semester.
-My specialty is developing highly interactive data-driven web applications for education.
+After 15 years as a research professor at UVA, working in historical visualization and adaptive learning tools, I’ve returned to my entrepreneurial roots developing products.
+My specialty is developing highly interactive data-driven web applications for education and media.

 I am comfortable in all parts of the product development lifecycle– from evaluating ideas, markets, and technologies to the implementation and deployment.
 I am fluent in the current web technologies and know-how to find an issue and the steps it takes to create a practical solution– whether that entails advice, team management, evaluation, or actual development.